FrostyX/infra-docs/docs/sysadmin-guide/sops/infra-repo.rst

   koji tag epel7-infra-candidate test2-1.0-1.el7

-And then the same autosigning and cronjob from the previous section applies.
+And then the same autosigning and repogen from the previous section applies.

 Promoting a staging build